ivangeorgiev/blog/_posts/2019-04-08-why-we-need-data-platform.md

   - The difference between having a data platform defined and not having it is in what data solutions will look like, how easy it will be to add new solutions, combine and grow/extend existing solutions, maintain and keep updated the solutions and the whole technology stack.

-## Benefits Summary

-* Agility
-  * Ability to add capabilities on-demand.
-  * Ability to replace out-of-date technologies.
-  * Ability to scale.
-* Improve for data solutions quality.
-* Data platform focuses on the architecture, thus taking care of the quality attributes (-ilities) of the system, running the solutions.
-* Standardization and reusability through conventions, best practices, reusable components and solution blueprints.
-* Improves / Enables data governance and data stewardship.
-* Solutions portability across service providers - cloud: AWS, Azure, GCP etc. on-premise or hybrid.
-* Template driven workflow generation reduces time-to-market and associated implementation effort.
-* Automated deployment, monitoring and self-healing improve SLAs and lowers operations costs.
-* Separation of business logic and implementation allows for involvement of people with strong business knowledge into the solution process.
-* Answers important questions before building solution:
-  * What capacity my solution will have?
-  * What I would need in order to scale?
-  * How I would extend the solution to fulfil new requirements?
-  * What would be the cost of the solution?

 ## Data Platform Benefits Brainstorming